-Consolidate Building, Fire, and Housing Inspections
+Consolidate Building, Fire, Environmental Protection, and Housing Inspections

 Several agencies are charged with inspecting the safety of city buildings.
 The Department of Buildings (DOB) inspects building use, construction, boilers, and elevators under its mandate to enforce the city's building, electrical, and zoning codes.
-The Department of Housing Preservation and Development (HPD) inspects multifamily residences to ensure that they meet safety, sanitary, and occupancy standards such as adequate heat and hot water, lead paint abatement, and pest control, which are outlined in the housing maintenance code.
+The Department of Housing Preservation and Development (HPD) inspects multifamily residences to ensure they meet safety, sanitary, and occupancy standards set forth in the housing code.
 Fire department (FDNY) inspectors evaluate buildings' standpipe, sprinkler, ventilation, and air-conditioning systems as part of their duties to enforce fire safety requirements.
+The Department of Environmental Protection (DEP) inspects sites where construction work might disturb asbestos-containing materials to ensure air quality standards are maintained.

-All together DOB, HPD, and FDNY currently employ more than 1,300 inspectors and support staff at a cost of \$81 million in salaries (excluding fringe benefit and pension expenses) to ensure that building owners are meeting safety requirements.
-In fiscal year 2015, inspectors from these agencies performed slightly over 1 million inspections.
-While inspectors at each agency are trained to check for different violations under their respective codes, there are areas-inspections of illegally converted dwelling units, for example-where the responsibilities of the three agencies overlap.
+All together DOB, HPD, FDNY, and DEP currently employ around 1,300 inspectors at a cost of \$85 million in salaries (excluding fringe benefit and pension expenses) to ensure that building owners and construction crews are meeting safety requirements.
+In fiscal year 2017, inspectors from these agencies performed more than 1 million inspections.
+While inspectors at each agency are trained to check for different violations under their respective codes, there are areas-inspections of illegally converted dwelling units or the demolition of buildings with asbestos containing materials, for example-where responsibilities overlap.

-Under this option, the city would consolidate inspections now performed by DOB, HPD, and FDNY into a new inspection agency.
-The agencies' other functions would remain unchanged.
+Under this option, the city would consolidate the various inspection functions now housed in DOB, HPD, FDNY, and DEP into a new inspection agency while the agencies' other functions would remain unchanged.
 This option would require legislative changes to the city's Administrative Code and charter.

 Because inspectors from each agency currently visit some of the same buildings, there would be efficiency gains by training inspectors to look for violations under multiple codes during the same visit, although some more specialized inspections would still require dedicated inspectors.
-If the city were able to reduce the number of inspections by 15 percent through consolidation, the annual savings-after accounting for additional management and administrative staff-would be about \$10 million.
+If the city were to reduce the number of inspections by 15 percent, the annual savings-after accounting for additional executive and management staff required for a new agency-would be about \$17 million.

-PROPONENTS MIGHT ARGUE that consolidating inspections would streamline city resources and increase the consistency of inspections while allowing DOB, HPD, and FDNY to focus on the other aspects of their missions.
-They could point out that some other major cities, including Chicago and Philadelphia, centralize building inspections in one agency.
+PROPONENTS MIGHT ARGUE that consolidating inspections would streamline city resources and increase the consistency of inspections while allowing DOB, HPD, FDNY, and DEP to focus on the other aspects of their missions.
+They could point out that other major cities, including Chicago and Philadelphia, centralize building inspections in one agency.
+They might also argue that public safety may be improved by eliminating the need for cross-agency coordination.
 Also, most of HPD's inspections are funded through a federal grant, which has been cut repeatedly in recent years.
-Increasing efficiency, therefore, is especially important as fewer federal dollars are likely to be available for housing code inspections.
+Increasing efficiency, therefore, is especially important as fewer federal dollars are likely to be available for housing code inspections in the future.

-OPPONENTS MIGHT ARGUE that inspections and code enforcement are too closely linked with each of the agencies' missions and that separating them would be difficult and require too much interagency coordination.
-There is also a limit to efficiency gains because many inspections, such as elevator inspections, are highly technical and would still require specialized staff.
-Because of the need to prioritize the use of scarce resources, inspections for less dangerous conditions may routinely be deferred.
-Some interagency Memoranda of Understanding already allow for one agency to issue certain violations for another.
+OPPONENTS MIGHT ARGUE that inspections and code enforcement are too closely linked with each of the agencies' missions, making separation into a single agency difficult.
+There is also a limit to efficiency gains because some inspections, such as elevator inspections, are highly technical and would still require specialized staff.
+Some interagency memoranda of understanding already allow for one agency to issue certain violations for another.